-How breast cancer is diagnosed
+How breast cancer in women is diagnosed

 Back to top

 You’ll also have an ultrasound of the lymph nodes in the armpit.
-If any of the nodes feel swollen or look abnormal on the ultrasound, the doctor will do an FNA on the node or nodes.
+If any of the nodes feel swollen or look abnormal on the ultrasound, the doctor will do a fine needle aspiration on the node or nodes.

 Needle (core) biopsy

 This is the most common type of biopsy.
 It’s a quick test where the doctor uses a needle to take small pieces of tissue from the lump or abnormal area.
 Before taking the biopsy, they inject some local anaesthetic into the area to numb it.
 You may feel a little pain or a sensation of pressure for a short time during the biopsy.

 This is a quick, simple test.
 The doctor puts a very fine needle into the area and withdraws a sample of cells into a syringe.

 This is a way of taking needle biopsies using a vacuum-assisted method.

 The doctor gives you an injection of local anaesthetic into the skin to numb the area.
 They then make a small cut and insert a needle through it into the breast.
 A mammogram or ultrasound picture helps them guide the needle to the correct area.
 The doctor uses the vacuum to gently withdraw a piece of breast tissue into a small collecting chamber.
 They can take several biopsies without needing to remove the needle and put it in again.

 Occasionally, the doctor makes a cut in the skin of the breast and removes the lump or abnormal area.
 This is done under a general or local anaesthetic, depending on the size of the lump.
 Usually, you have stitches that dissolve and don’t need to be removed.